4 Ways to Deal with Conversational Narcissism

 1. Acknowledge and Listen Before Moving the Conversation Elsewhere

-If you know that you are going to be engaging in a conversation with someone who is a conversational narcissist, you should think about how you can move the conversation forward without insulting the person you are talking to.
-For example, it is entirely possible that a conversational narcissist could be talking about something that is very important.
+Suppose you know that you are going to be engaging in a conversation with someone who is a conversational narcissist.
+In that case, you should think about moving the conversation forward without insulting the person you are talking to.
+For example, it is entirely possible that a conversational narcissist could be talking about something significant.
 Once they are finished speaking, acknowledge what they have to say.
 Validate their feelings.

-Ultimately, the sooner you validate what they have to say, the sooner they are going to be more comfortable moving on.
-You will protect the well-being of your relationship if you listen to what the other person has to say and validate their feelings.
-If you validate their feelings, you let them know that you believe what they have to say.
+Ultimately, the sooner you validate what they have to say, the sooner they will be more comfortable moving on.
+Listening to what the other person has to say and validating their feelings will protect the well-being of your relationship.
+Validating their feelings lets them know that you believe what they have to say.

 Remember that you do not necessarily mistrust someone who is a conversational narcissist.
-You simply would like to talk about something that does not necessarily revolve around them.
+You simply want to talk about something that does not necessarily revolve around them.

-After you have validated their feelings, you should be able to see a look in their eyes that lets you know they are happy about it.
+After you have validated their feelings, you should see a look in their eyes that lets you know they are happy about it.
 Then, you can develop a good excuse to end the conversation as soon as possible.
 There are a few ways you can do that.

-First, you can simply steal the conversation in another direction.
-For example, you can ask the other person for their opinion on something.
+First, you can steal the conversation in another direction.
+For example, you can ask the other person for their opinion.
 That way, they feel like they are still the focus of the conversation even though you are switching the topic.
 Solicit the opinion of the other person involved.
-This will let them know that you still care about what they have to say.
+This will let them know you still care about what they say.

 As long as the person isn't too much of a conversational narcissist, either of these approaches should work.
-On the other hand, these approaches aren't necessarily going to work with everyone.
-Fortunately, there are other tactics you can use if you are dealing with someone who is a conversational narcissist.
+On the other hand, these approaches don't necessarily work with everyone.
+Fortunately, there are different tactics you can use if you are dealing with someone who is a conversational narcissist.

 2. Follow the Sharing Principle

-Another tip that you may find useful if you are speaking to a conversational narcissist is something called the sharing principle.
-There are some situations where the other person in the conversation may not be interested at all that anything you have to say.
+Another tip that you may find helpful if you are speaking to a conversational narcissist is something called the sharing principle.
+In some situations, the other person in the conversation may not be interested at all in anything you have to say.
 No matter what you say, the other person always finds a way to bring the conversation back to them.
 If you are having trouble steering the conversation in a different direction, the sharing principle may be helpful to you.

-Of course, some people are not that comfortable speaking that much about themselves.
-If you are not comfortable sharing details about yourself, this may be challenging for you to follow; however, it may still be worth a shot.
+Of course, some people are uncomfortable speaking that much about themselves.
+If you are uncomfortable sharing details about yourself, this may be challenging for you to follow; however, it may still be worth a shot.

 For example, the conversation may start out relatively benign.
 The other person may start by telling you about his or her day.
 As soon as a sentence closes, you should jump in and let the other person know about your day as well.

-Of course, the other person may try to interrupt the conversation, as this is a common pattern when it comes to conversational narcissists.
+Of course, the other person may try to interrupt the conversation, as this is a typical pattern when it comes to conversational narcissists.
 Your friend may share a struggle that he or she had with someone during his or her day.
-When that sentence is over, you can jump in and share another struggle about yourself.
+When that sentence is over, you can share another struggle about yourself.
 The goal is to mirror what the other person is saying.
-That way, the other person should realize that he or she is talking a lot about himself or herself.
+That way, the other person should realize that he or she is talking much about himself or herself.

 This principle is not for everyone.
-Clearly, there are some issues that can develop if you try to continually jump in and share information about yourself.
+Clearly, some issues can develop if you try to continually share information about yourself.

 3. Prepare Before Engaging That Person in a Conversation

 If you are about to engage in a conversation with a conversational narcissist, you may want to think carefully about how you are going to approach the conversation.
 After all, there's a good chance you are talking with this person because he or she is your friend.
-Therefore, do not let the conversation died on till you know the exact reason why the other person is behaving that way.
-You need to be open and honest about what is happening in your relationship.
+Therefore, do not let the conversation die on until you know why the other person behaves that way.
+It would help if you were open and honest about what is happening in your relationship.

-Many people simply do not realize that they are doing all the talking.
-They may not realize that they are only talking about themselves and not asking about the other person.
+Many people do not realize that they are doing all the talking.
+They may not realize they are only talking about themselves and not asking about the other person.
 Most people do not want to monopolize all of the time given to a conversation.
-If you are able to let the other person know what is going on, he or she may make an earnest effort to change.
-Of course, if you would like to approach the conversation in this way, you have to prepare appropriately.
+If you can let the other person know what is going on, he or she may make an earnest effort to change.
+Of course, if you would like to approach the conversation this way, you must prepare appropriately.

-Before you enter the conversation with a conversational narcissist, you need to ask a few questions about yourself.
+Before you enter a conversation with a conversational narcissist, you need to ask a few questions about yourself.
 These include:

-• What exactly is stopping you from having a meaningful conversation with the other person?
+• What exactly is stopping you from conversing with the other person?

 • Does the other person let you get a word in during the conversation?

-• Does the other person appear to continuously redirect the conversation back to himself or herself?
+• Does the other person appear to redirect the conversation back to himself or herself continuously?

-• Is this behavior during conversations having a negative impact on your relationship?
+• Is this behavior during conversations harming your relationship?

-• How do you feel about the current status of your relationship would that person?
+• How do you feel about the current status of your relationship with that person?

 • What do you think you can offer as a suggestion to rectify this issue?